-Lina Al Taan Al Hariri, '24, Gender & Women Studies, International Studies & Diplomacy, Global Language & Area Studies, Honors Program
+Lina Al Taan Al Hariri, '24, Gender & Women Studies, International Studies & Diplomacy, Honors Program

-Lina came to URI as a transfer student and quickly found herself at home in her Honors classes and ONFAO director Kathleen Maher's office.
-In her short time at URI, Lina has been awarded a Benjamin A. Gilman International Scholarship, as well an opportunity in the U.S. Foreign Service Internship Program.
-Most recently, Lina was named a 2023 Truman Scholar and looks forward to finishing her Honors Project before pursuing post graduate studies abroad.
+Lina came to URI as a transfer student and quickly found herself at home in her honors classes and ONFAO director, Kathleen Maher's office.
+In her short time at URI, Lina has been awarded a Benjamin A. Gilman International Scholarship, as well an opportunity in the U.S.> Foreign Service Internship Program.
+Most recently, Lina became a Truman Scholar and looks forward to finishing her honors project before pursuing post graduate studies abroad.
 Read more about Lina here: https://web.uri.edu/honors/lina